thisdialynx/JetiTable/README.md

 __What's working?__
 - Sign in
+- Password recover

 __What's planned?__
-- Catalog of selective disciplines
-- Daily class schedule
+- Selective course selection catalog
+- Schedules for the day
-- Notifications for next class
+- Notifications of next classes and maybe something else
-- Full semester schedule (with details)

-The project is being developed from March 31, 2024